We are nearing Halloween, and one of the most popular figures you will encounter during this spooky season is the skeleton.

 It’s important for toddlers and preschoolers to get vitamin D (otherwise known as “the sunshine vitamin”) because it helps to make bones sturdier.

-If you’re headed to the beach this weekend, try making this skeleton craft to help your little one get a dose of sun and fun!
+Any time you’re planning a trip to the beach, keep in mind this skeleton craft to help your little one get a dose of sun and fun!

-Creative Star Learning has found a creative way to make a skeleton craft using sticks and stones that makes it look like real bones!
+Creative Star Learning has found a creative way to make a skeleton craft using sticks and stones that make it look like real bones!

 Skeleton Crafts Aren’t All Spooky